-1STM32F405RGT [4]
+STM32F405RGT [4]

-1.3 Contents on Detail
+1.3 Intentions of this Work

-- Upgrade the Powerlt Firmware to be able to calibrate all on board measurements, voltages and currents. - This requires the Firmware to handle calibration changes on the fly, (each Powerlt requires its own configuration, which needs to be changed after the Firmware is running). - Provide a communication interface for changing those parameters at runtime.
-It is required to have write access to all coefficients (defining the degree of polynomial is done at compile time). - Provide access to more parameters within the Powerlt while unifying the protocol used.
-Collect all writable, readable and static parameters in a single interface using PItCOMM v2, creating a mapping for reference to those values. - Calibrate the onboard measurement circuits, using a database containing uniquely mappable values. - Characterizing the circuits, providing a default for fallback and a Database file, readable by the BrainScaleS Monitoring System and the Person calibrating each Board. - Provide a regulation mechanism for stable, modifiable output at its endpoints.
-The connection between Powerlt and HICANNs can be seen as a non zero Resistance, which requires the 1.8V output to regulate based on experimental data.
+• Upgrade the Powerlt Firmware to be able to calibrate all on board measurements, voltages and currents.

+This requires the Firmware to handle calibration changes on the fly.

+• Provide a communication interface for changing those parameters at runtime.

+Assuming v2 of the communication Protocol (PItCOMM) we require write access to all coefficients, defining the degree of polynomial is done at compile time.

+- Provide access to more parameters within the Powerlt while unifying the protocol used.
+Collect all writable, readable and static parameters in a single interface using PItCOMM v2, creating a mapping for reference to those values. - Calibrate the onboard measurement circuits, using a database containing uniquely mappable values.

+Characterizing the circuits, providing a default for fallback and a Database file, readable by the BrainScaleS Monitoring System and the Person calibrating each Board.

+• Provide a regulation mechanism for stable, modifiable output at its endpoints.

+The connection between PowerIt and HICANNs can be seen as a non trivial Resistor, which requires the 1.8V output to regulate based on experimental data.